 Your command systems are shaped by your temperament and family of origin.
 So, if you were raised in a family where your parents were always on the lookout for danger, you likely have a more highly developed Sentry system than someone who was raised in a home that was focused more on play, joking, and laughing, resulting in a more evolved Jester system for that person.

 Your life experiences also influence the development of your emotional command systems.
-As Dr. Gottman explains in The Relationship Cure, “our environment actually affects the way nervous pathways in the brain get built.”
-For example, the amount of wrestling and tickling a child gets may affect the formation of the system that coordinates play – the Jester.
+As Dr. Gottman explains, “our environment actually affects the way nervous pathways in the brain get built.”
+For example, the amount of wrestling and tickling a child gets may affect the formation of the system that coordinates play (the Jester).

 When your command systems are neglected